eugeneM21/Q-LLM/README.md

-# Instructions from Eugene and Simon
+# Instructions for 11868 Course

 ## Folder Overview
 Following are the main directories to consider: